Energy in Mozambique: Oil and natural gas

 Mozambique has proven natural gas reserves in excess of 180 trillion cubic feet.
-In the north of the country, AREA1 is under concession to TotalEnergies.
-AREA4 is concessioned to ENI and ExxonMobil.
+Initial discoveries in the region were made in 2012, marking the beginning of intensive exploration activity.
+The basin is divided into several offshore concession areas, with Offshore Area 1 and Offshore Area 4 containing the most substantial reserves.
 In Inhambane Province, Sasol Limited processes natural gas for export via pipeline to South Africa with a fraction sent to Maputo for domestic consumption.
 The reserves in this province are estimated at 2.6 trillion cubic feet.
+A second pipeline has been proposed to deliver petrol and diesel fuel from Maputo to Gauteng, South Africa.